Frequently Asked Questions

 Main Lesson, a one-and-half-hour period with the class teacher in the Lower School and a subject teacher in the High School, is the entry point to the Lower School and High School day.
 This "in breath" allows students to settle themselves and concentrate on the task at hand.
 Main Lessons are taught in three- to four-week blocks devoted to a particular subject (history, math, science, English, social studies, etc.).
 Main Lessons might include spelling in the 1st grade, a study of the Mississippi River in the 5th grade, a world geography lesson in the 8th grade, and a physics experiment in the High School.

 After snacks and time outdoors, students move on to their specialty classes, which fill the rest of the day: Fine or Applied Arts; Spanish; Orchestra, Chorus, or Band; Handwork; and Eurythmy (a movement art exclusive to Waldorf schools).

 After school, some students participate in the Equestrian Program, while others play sports or get involved in community service activities.
 Some have instrument lessons; others stay in our After-School program until 6pm.

 What colleges and universities do your graduates attend?

 More than 90% of Green Meadow's graduates attend college.
-Click for our High School Profile and recent college acceptances list.
+Click to see our High School Profile and recent college acceptances list.

 Over 94% of Waldorf graduates nationwide attend college, with 88% completing their degree.
 This compares favorably with the 90% of private high school graduates that attend college and the 76% of private school graduates that complete their college career.
 Waldorf graduates are three times as likely to study social and behavioral sciences, and twice as likely to study science and math as the general United States population.